aws-samples/amazon-q-business-samples/identity-management/iam-federation/iam-federation-entra-saml-setup.md

 # Configure Entra as IAM Federation SAML provider for Amazon Q Business

-This guide shows how to configure Amazon Q Business with Microsoft Entra ID for SAML-based single sign-on using AWS IAM Identity Federation.
+This guide shows how to configure Amazon Q Business with Microsoft Entra for SAML-based single sign-on using AWS IAM Identity Federation.

 ## Audience
-This guide is for Amazon Q Business administrators, Microsoft Entra ID administrators, solution architects, and developers.
+This guide is for Amazon Q Business administrators, Microsoft Entra administrators, solution architects, and developers.

 ## Prerequisites